openwisp/openwisp-radius/docs/user/settings.rst

 The list of supported SMS services can be seen in the source code of `the django-sendsms backends
 <https://github.com/stefanfoulis/django-sendsms/tree/main/sendsms/backends>`__.
-Adding support for other SMS services can be done by subclassing the ``BaseSmsBackend`` and implement the logic needed to talk to the SMS service.
+Adding support for other SMS services can be done by sub-classing the ``BaseSmsBackend`` and implement the logic needed to talk to the SMS service.

-The value of this setting can point to any class on the python path, so the backend doesn't have to be necessarily shipped in django-sendsms but can be deployed in any other location.
+The value of this setting can point to any class on the python path, so the backend doesn't have to be necessarily shipped in *django-sendsms* but can be deployed in any other location.

 ``OPENWISP_RADIUS_SMS_TOKEN_DEFAULT_VALIDITY``